‘Reply 1988’ co-stars Hyeri and Ryu Jun-yeol end their six-year relationship

-The news sent shockwaves across fans especially since they’ve managed to maintain a strong relationship in the last six years.
-Over time, they’ve been caught up in break-up rumours but managed to dispel them when they were spotted together shortly after.
+The news sent shockwaves across fans especially since the actors of the popular Korean drama managed to maintain a strong relationship in the last six years.
+Over time, the reel-to-real couple been caught up in break-up rumours but managed to dispel them when they were spotted together shortly after.
 Only this time, the news is official.

 Hyeri and Ryu Jun-yeol part ways after six years together